velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “I’ve a cabinet with feed-endings,” I tell her.
 “Might they suffice for your purposes?”

 “M-maybe?
 I… I don't know.
 I'm sorry.
 Um.
 May… may I try?
-If— if I can get my handset working again.”
+If— if I can get my handset working again—”

 "By all means, then.
 Permit  me but a moment."
 I find the entry I want and strike a key.
 The machine begins to chatter rapidly, switching from the little feed-tape to its parchment tray, printing out Lishuen’s — or “Serenity’s” — detainee profile in the cold, sharp, sensible letters of the New Script, so unlike the fluid, intricate glyphs of the Old I so greatly prefer.
-While it prints, I move my chair over to the power cabinet, which I unlock and slide carefully open, wary of disjoining my teletype.
+While it prints, I move my chair over to the power cabinet, which I unlock and slide carefully open, wary of disjoining my typewriter from its communion with the distant thought-engines of the palace.
 “Let me help you over?”
 I ask, turning to Lishuen.

 She nods, taking a deep breath.
 She feels steadier on her feet already as I guide her to the chair, if only just.
 I hand her the satchel as she sits and she extracts the bundle of wiring, along with a few other devices.
-She spends a few moments leaning over the power sockets and fiddling with cables before there’s a sharp *crack* and sparks briefly illuminate her.
+She spends a few moments leaning over the power feeds and fiddling with lines before there’s a sharp *crack* and sparks briefly illuminate her.
 Lishuen lets out a frightened cry, pulling away like a stung wild animal.
 The chair she’s sitting on nearly topples and I barely catch it in time.

 “It’s okay, it’s okay,” I try to reassure her.
 “That happens all the—” I stop.